 Call of Duty: Modern Warfare beat Black Ops by selling 39 per cent more copies, where 62 per cent of the total was PlayStation 4 and 38 per cent was Xbox One.
 The sales are still not as high as Call of Duty: WWII, which launched in November 2017, but you could argue that much has changed in the preferred game distribution department since then.

-Sitting in fourth place is Obsidian's spiritual successor to Fallout: New Vegas - The Outer Worlds, whose reviews and initial reactions should really make Bethesda worried for the future.
+Sitting in fourth place is Obsidian's spiritual successor to Fallout: New Vegas - The Outer Worlds, and initial reactions should really make Bethesda worried for the future.
 Seriously, did the Fallout guys just get outFallouted?
 Granted, being on Game Pass helps, but still.

 Fifth place belongs to MediEvil, a remake of the 1998 PS4 game, which did pretty well considering the sort of competition it fought.
 The remainder of the UK's physical sales chart is as follows: